TheAlgorithms/Go/README.md

 4. [`MeanUsingAndXor`](./math/binary/arithmeticmean.go#L12):  MeanUsingAndXor This function finds arithmetic mean using "AND" and "XOR" operations
 5. [`MeanUsingRightShift`](./math/binary/arithmeticmean.go#L17):  MeanUsingRightShift This function finds arithmetic mean using right shift
 6. [`ReverseBits`](./math/binary/reversebits.go#L14):  ReverseBits This function initialized the result by 0 (all bits 0) and process the given number starting from its least significant bit.
 If the current bit is 1, set the corresponding most significant bit in the result and finally move on to the next bit in the input number.
 Repeat this till all its bits are processed.
+7. [`SequenceGrayCode`](./math/binary/rbc.go#L11):  SequenceGrayCode The function generates an "Gray code" sequence of length n
-7. [`XorSearchMissingNumber`](./math/binary/xorsearch.go#L11):  XorSearchMissingNumber This function finds a missing number in a sequence
+8. [`XorSearchMissingNumber`](./math/binary/xorsearch.go#L11):  XorSearchMissingNumber This function finds a missing number in a sequence

 ---
 </details><details>